JuneKelly/manuel/README.md

 ![manuel logo](http://i.imgur.com/HuJ6VGb.png)

 A grunt-inspired task runner for bash

+# Installation

+Just put the `manuel` script somewhere on your path

 # Usage

 Don't, frankly.

 Ok, if you insist...

-- Put the `manuel` script somewhere on your PATH

 - Create a `manuelfile` in your project. `manuel` provides a handy `init` task for this purpose